kenwong-australia/praxio-admin/STRIPE_SETUP.md

 ## Troubleshooting

 ### Error: "STRIPE_SECRET_KEY environment variable is not set"
-- Make sure you've added the environment variable in Netlify
+- Make sure you've added the environment variable in Vercel
 - For local dev, ensure `.env.local` exists and has the key
 - Restart your dev server after adding the variable
+- After adding variables in Vercel, redeploy your application for changes to take effect

 ### Error: "Failed to create Stripe customer"
 - Check that your Stripe secret key is valid